JeneLitsch/Litan/doc/types/tuple.md

 The elements in the tuple are compared lexikographically.
 They are compared from left to right.
 If the lenghts are different it's just a comparison of the lenghts itself.

-## Direct deduction

-If an integer literal is directly passed to the index operator (tuple[]), the type of the element at the given position will be deduced at compile time.
-If the compiler cannot deduce the element type, any is deduced instead.

 ## Example
 ```js
 function main() {